Linh91/CV/README.md

 In my spare time I also enjoy reading crime novels, eating and socialising with my friends and family.

 I have a passion for traveling and a sense of adventure.
-I have been fortunate to have backpacked across the world.
+I have been fortunate to have backpacked many places across the world.
 I also spent three life changing months volunteering in Tanzania where I was able to experience a world that was completely outside of my comfort zone.
 I left Tanzania with a more positive and grateful attitude to life.